ahlulnugraha/Shift-schedule/README.md

 ## Notes

-If you're felt lost, just install google calendar, login and follow respectable link for your group.
+If you’re feeling lost, simply install Google Calendar, log in, and follow the appropriate group link above to get started.

 ## License